talhatahir/thetalhatahir/data/blog/javascript-patterns-stoyan-stefanov.md

 **As you can see from this example, an obvious benefit of the literal notation is that it’s shorter to type.
 Another reason why the literal is the preferred pattern for object creation is that it emphasizes that objects are simply mutable hashes and not something that needs to be baked from a “recipe” (from a class).
 Another reason for using literals as opposed to the Object constructor is that there is no scope resolution.
 Because it’s possible that you have created a local constructor with the same name, the interpreter needs to look up the scope chain from the place you are calling Object() all the way up until it finds the global Object constructor.**

-In short, always use Object literals or Array literals for declaration and initialization of objects.
-Once advantage is speed since the literal defines it on the spot while incase of using built-in constructor, the interpreter would first look it up if there is a global object within that scope of the same name.
+In short, always use Object literals or Array literals for the declaration and initialization of objects.
+One advantage is speed since the literal defines it on the spot while in case of using a built-in constructor, the interpreter would first look it up if there is a global object within that scope of the same name.

 **What happens if you forget new when you invoke a constructor?
 This is not going to cause syntax or runtime errors but might lead to logical errors and unexpected behavior.
 That’s because when you forget new, this inside the constructor will point to the global object.
 (In browsers this will point to window.)**